 For the first time ever, I got to experience Mickey’s Halloween Party at the Disneyland resort.
-This Southern Cali native has been to the park hundreds of times over the years, but I’ve never had the chance to visit during their special, separate-ticket event.
+This Southern California native has been to the park hundreds of times over the years, but I’ve never had the chance to visit during their special, separate-ticket event.

 It was awesome and my girls had a blast.

 One of my favorite things of the night (and there were many) was the inclusion of Dia de los Muertos.
 Located in Frontierland, Disneyland has carved out a space to display colorful, larger than life catrinas and calaveras, papel picado, and altars since 2007.
 Because of Dia de los Muertos’ close proximity to Halloween, it often gets lumped into the holiday, complete with the ghoulish connotation.
 That couldn’t be further from the truth.

 Dia de los Muertos is a celebration of life.
 According to AZ Central, “It was a ritual the indigenous people had been practicing at least 3,000 years.”
 In Mexico, remembering the souls of loved ones who have passed before us, people would flock to the nearby cemetery where they would decorate the gravesite, bring food, candles and flowers in honor of their loved ones who have passed away.
 It’s supposed to be a joyous time.
 Here in the U.S, Dia de los Muertos has transformed into a largely cultural event that includes, art, sugar skull face painting, altar building, danza, music and sculpture.